Nonac/PIMS/Report/System_design/README.md

 All of the data is sent in the format of JSON.
 The queries sent by web app have the status code `2`, while the response from the controller has the status code `1` or `0`, represent success or failure respectively.

-If the query result is fail (e.g. the username the user intended to register already exists, password validation failed, the M5 stick key has already been reigistered, or some other things went wrong), the controller will send a failure message.
+If the query result is fail (e.g. the username the user intended to register already exists, password validation failed, the M5 stick key has already been registered, or some other things went wrong), the controller will send a failure message.
 The failure messages are in a unified format:

 ```
 {